 As an important link between Lusaka and neighbouring Malawi, the Great East Road winds through rural Zambia and we will cross the Luangwa River on our way to Lusaka.
 The route today is dotted with villages and subsistence farms, todays landscapes serve as a stark contrast to the developed countries so many of us call home.

-that it is possible that your crew and truck will change today.
-Please report to the hotel reception to meet your crew for your 07:00 departure.
+*Please note that it is possible that your crew and truck will change today.
+Please report to the hotel reception to meet your crew for your 07:00 departure from Belvedere Estate.

 This morning we visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
 While today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below.
 The bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon, for the more relaxed traveller there are craft markets and coffee shops on offer as well.
 Tonight we enjoy an optional dinner out, your guide will assist you to decide on the many options available.

 After breakfast we travel the short distance to the Botswana border, crossing into Botswana we set up camp on the banks of the Chobe River.
 Lunch will be served from the truck and the afternoon is set aside for exploring the Chobe National Park.
 We begin our exploration in 4×4 vehicles, which allows us an up close and personal experience with the many Elephants that frequent the River in the afternoons.
 The afternoon ends with a leisurely Boat Cruise and a meal served around the campfire.